Unity-Technologies/com.unity.formats.fbx/Packages/com.unity.formats.fbx/Documentation~/com.unity.formats.fbx.md

 To manually install a Maya Integration, follow these steps:

+1. Locate the *UnityFbxForMaya.zip* file.
+You can find it in Unity, using the Project Window, under "FBX Exporter/Editor/Integrations"

-1. Extract the *UnityFbxForMaya.zip* file in the *FbxExporters/* folder from the Unity package to a writable location.
+2. Extract the archive to a writable location.
 This can be in or outside of your Unity Project.

-2. Copy the contents of *Integrations/Autodesk/maya/UnityFbxForMaya.txt* from the unzipped folder to the following file:
+3. Copy the contents of *Integrations/Autodesk/maya/UnityFbxForMaya.txt* from the unzipped folder to the following file:

 * On Windows:<br/>*C:\Users\{username}\Documents\maya\modules\UnityFbxForMaya.mod*
 * On Mac:<br/>*$HOME/Library/Preferences/Autodesk/Maya/modules/UnityFbxForMaya.mod*

-3. In *UnityFbxForMaya.mod*, modify the following line (mel code):
+4. In *UnityFbxForMaya.mod*, modify the following line (mel code):
 ```
 + UnityFbxForMaya {Version} {UnityIntegrationsPath}/Integrations/Autodesk/maya
 ```

-... where `{Version}` = `1.3.0b1` (or your version number of the FBX Exporter package) and `{UnityIntegrationsPath}` = the location where you unzipped UnityFbxForMaya.zip in step 1
+... where `{Version}` = `2.0.0` (or your version number of the FBX Exporter package) and `{UnityIntegrationsPath}` = the location where you unzipped UnityFbxForMaya.zip in step 1

-4. Locate the following file (if it doesn't exist, create the file):
+5. Locate the following file (if it doesn't exist, create the file):

 * On Windows: <br/>*C:\Users\{username}\Documents\maya\scripts\userSetup.mel*
 * On Mac: <br/>*$HOME/Library/Preferences/Autodesk/Maya/scripts/userSetup.mel*

-5. Add this line (mel code):
+6. Add this line (mel code):
 ```
 if(`exists unitySetupUI`){ unitySetupUI; }
 ```

-6. Open Maya, and then open the Script Editor:
+7. Open Maya, and then open the Script Editor:

 ![](images/FBXExporter_MayaAccessScriptEditor.png)

-7. Run the following (mel code):
+8. Run the following (mel code):
 ```
 unityConfigure "{UnityProjectPath}" "{ExportSettingsPath}" "{ImportSettingsPath}" 0 0;
 ```